All Guides About Start Here

 Definition, Examples and How It Works

-Most "what is micro SaaS" posts give you a definition and stop there.
-This one goes further: what the real revenue numbers look like, who actually succeeds, what it costs to start, and whether it makes sense for you.
+Most articles answering this question give you a definition and stop.
+This one goes further: what people actually earn, who succeeds, what it costs to start, and whether it makes sense for you.

 Quick Answer